textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ![Theme menu selection](https://docs.textpattern.com/img/theme-menu-selection.png)

 You will remain in that different theme context as you browse between the assets panels.
 You can switch theme context again at any time from any assets panel by using the Theme menu again, or by returning to the Themes panel and clicking a number link for a given theme’s assets, as described above.

-[^themebox]: The box does not appear in assets panels when the Themes panel only has one theme.

 ### Sections preview